 The Hood River Marina currently offers close to 160 boat slips for long-term moorage in a secure facility.
-Slips are categorized for boats up to 30 feet in length, over 30 feet in length, and over 45 feet in length with a 66-feet maximum.
+Slips are categorized for boats 30 feet and under in length, over 30 – 45 feet in length, and over 45 feet in length with a 66-feet maximum.
 A limited number of seasonal slips are offered on the South Basin Dock for boats under 23 feet in length.

-The Visitor Dock is available for short-term moorage on a first-come basis (overnight fees apply based on length of vessel).
-The North Dock is reserved for small cruise ship vessels that visit Hood River.
-A limited amount of dinghy storage is available through the Hood River Yacht Club.
+The Visitor Dock is available for short-term moorage for vessels under 60 feet in length on a first-come basis (overnight fees apply based on length of vessel).
+The North Dock is reserved for Vessels 60 feet and over and small cruise ship vessels that visit Hood River.

 Hood River Marina operates with an emphasis on safety and is certified as a “Clean Marina” by the State Marine Board.
 Boaters must observe local rules in addition to Coast Guard and Oregon State Marine Board rules, including the No Wake Zone.
 Straight entry and exit by boat to and from the Columbia River is recommended due to shallow water near the basin mouth.
 Complete Marina Rules and Regulations, including policies on subletting, utility charges, and the Marina Wait List for each category of vessel are available.